neondatabase/website/content/docs/guides/oauth-integration.md

 4. Whether or not you will make API calls from a backend.
 5. A logo to be displayed on Neon's OAuth consent dialog when users authorize your application to access their Neon account.

 After your application is reviewed, we will provide you with a client ID and, if applicable, a client secret.
-Client secrets are only provided for backend clients, so non-backend applications (e.g., browser-based apps) will not receive a secret.
+Client secrets are only provided for backend clients, so non-backend applications (e.g. browser-based apps or CLI tools) will not receive a secret.
 These credentials are sensitive and should be stored securely.

 ## How the OAuth integration works